SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ### Hi Bob,

-I couldn’t find a camera so I haven’t taken the photo.
+I couldn't find a camera so I haven't taken the photo.

 Jason
 :::
 :::
 ::: bad
-Figure: Bad Example – It is not clear which tasks have been done and which haven’t
+Figure: Bad example – It is not clear which tasks have been done and which haven't
 :::

 ::: email-template